DataDavD/ddapp/README.md

 - finished testing GBTClassifier (gradient boosted tree; didn't improve over logistic regression with similar features)
 - saved logistic regression model
 - created Flask API that takes in JSON of feature key/values and returns JSON of probabilites of each binary class and the predicted label
-- create and almost finished with emr script using boto3 that spins up cluster, runs PySpark etl script, and spins down cluster (trying to resolve spark-submit issue)
+- finishing emr script using boto3 that spins up cluster, runs PySpark etl script, and spins down cluster: need to add in waiters

 ### next steps:
-- finish writing PySpark ETL script and refactor to only use PySpark instead of Pandas parts of code
+- refactor PySpark ETL script to use PySpark udfs instead of pandas where possible
 - finish PySpark script that utilizes Spark MLlib and EMR cluster to save best pipeline/model object to s3 bucket
 - automate EMR cluster creation, ETL, and model training scripts using Airflow DAG
 - deploy Airflow DAG on EC2 instance